Agenda

 She holds a Masters Degree in Business Management, Qatar University, and a Masters Degree in Strategic Planning, HR, American University in Cairo.

-• Ms. Octavia Nasr, Columnist founder, Bridges Media Consulting
+Columnist Founder, Bridges Media Consulting

-• Ms. Nasr is founder of Bridges Media Consulting; a firm that helps businesses and media organizations synchronize traditional and digital strategies.
+Ms. Nasr is founder of Bridges Media Consulting; a firm that helps businesses and media organizations synchronize traditional and digital strategies.

 She is CNN’s former Senior Editor of Mideast Affairs and Co-Creator of the network’s digital international newsgathering strategy.